 The more similar the two memories are the more interference it causes as the two memories become confused with one another.

-Two types of interference are proposed to occur: proactive interference and retroactive interference.
+Two types of interference are proposed to occur:

-Proactive interference occurs (PI) forward in time and with the coding of new memories being interfered with due to past similar memories.
+Proactive interference (PI) occurs forward in time and with the coding of new memories being interfered with due to past similar memories.
 For example, an old mobile number is recalled when trying to recall the new mobile phone number.

 Keppel and underwood (1962) demonstrated proactive interference.
 Participants were tasked with recalling consonant trigrams after varying intervals where they were tasked with counting backwards in threes.
 Forgetting increased after each interval however little forgetting occurred at the start.
 Proactive interference can explain this as earlier consonants entered the long-term memory and thus interfered with the formation of new memories.